pi-kappa-devel/diseq/README.md

 variables and a stochastic term.
-The latter term in particular makes the price adjustment mechanism stochastic and, deviating from the structural assumptions of models \((DA)\) and \((DM)\), abstains from imposing any separation assumption on the sample.
+The latter term in particular makes the price adjustment mechanism stochastic and, deviating from the structural assumptions of models \((DA)\) and \((DM)\), abstains from imposing any separation assumption on the sample (Maddala and Nelson 1974; Quandt and Ramsey 1978).
 The estimation of this model offers the highest degree of freedom, accompanied, however, by a significant increase in estimation complexity, which can hinder the stability of the procedure and the numerical accuracy of the outcomes.

 \[
 \begin{equation}